Graduate Admissions FAQ

 - Your email address;

-- If you are a domestic (Canadian) or an international student (required information to generate the correct coupon code, since domestic and international application fees differ)
+- If you are a domestic (Canadian), or an international applicant (required information to generate the correct coupon code, since domestic and international application fees differ)

 UBC Okanagan is committed to meeting the challenge issued to Canadians by the Truth and Reconciliation Commission of Canada to engage in an ongoing process of reconciliation.
 To reduce barriers and support the recruitment of Indigenous graduate students, effective April 1, 2022, the College of Graduate Studies introduced application fee waivers for Indigenous applicants.